hyanmandian/use-slots/README.md

 }
 ```

 You can also combine `use-slots` with [tiny-invariant](https://github.com/alexreardon/tiny-invariant) to provide descriptive errors in development.
-In this example we suppose that `ModalHeader` as optional and `ModalBody` is required.
+In this example we presume that `ModalHeader` is optional and `ModalBody` is required.

 ```jsx
 import invariant from "tiny-invariant";